MitchGoudkuil/functional-programming/README.md

    We got a really nice lecture about high-order functions and how to use them.
 The filter and reduce function that was used on my Vue project is a lot clearer for me now.

-   Went to the karaoke bar and sang some Andre Hazes.
+   Went to the karaoke bar and sang some Andre Hazes :beer:

 #### Tuesday: